Gaspra/Gaspra.Logging/readme.md

 # Gaspra.Logging

 Designed and created to easily allow you more control over your logging.
 Providing the ability to use the dotnet core logging framework and control how logs and their relevant information are serialized.

 ---

 ### Config

+In order to use the Fluentd provider with default settings you'll require configuration:

 ```
 {